 S. Mumford, Laws in Nature.
 Oxford: Routledge, 2004.

-.
-Here, too, the Meccan Polytheists are the primary addressees.
-The aim is to establish the advent of Judgement Day by reminding them of the extraordinary providence, wisdom, power, and control of God [5, vol. 4, 2014, pp. 442–446].
+[vi] Here, too, the Meccan Polytheists are the primary addressees.
+The aim is to establish the advent of the Judgement Day by reminding them of the extraordinary providence, wisdom, power, and control of God [5, vol. 4, 2014, pp. 442–446].

-.
-A prophet is he who, upon receiving divine revelation, preaches God's will to his people and proclaims that those who would live by it shall have a good fate in the Hereafter, whereas those who would deviate from it shall have to face its consequences on the Day of Judgement.
-In contrast, a messenger is a prophet who, in addition, warns his people of a miniature judgement awaiting them right in this world [10, pp. 71-72].
+[vii] A prophet is he who, upon receiving divine revelation, preaches God's will to his people and proclaims that those who would live by it shall have a good fate in the Hereafter, whereas those who would deviate from it shall have to face its consequences on the Judgement Day.
+In contrast, a messenger is a prophet who, in addition, warns his people of a miniature judgement awaiting them right in this world [12, pp. 71-72].

-.
-For example, for actions like theft, murder, or even a few symbols found on a cave's wall.
-One may argue that we look for human agency or mind behind them simply because they are empirically known actions of intelligent beings.
-Let us use the same argument to analyse, for example, DNA.
+[x] For example, for actions like theft, murder, or even a few symbols found on a cave's wall.
+One may argue that the human agency or mind is sought here simply because these are empirically known actions of intelligent beings.
+Let us use the same argument to analyse, for example, DNA of the cell.
 Each DNA molecule contains complex specified information – a feature not simply analogous but identical to language.Since the only source of any language is intelligence, we are compelled to infer a mind behind DNA [4, pp. 135–192].

-This does not mean that we are proposing a 'god of the gaps' here, i.e., a god postulated because we cannot explain how DNA or RNA originated, and who would perish as soon as our scientific research fills this knowledge gap.
-The explanation or, rather, description of mechanisms through which DNA came about is one thing and the explanation of the whole show of life is quite another, i.e., the ability of matter to transform into chemical elements, DNA, ribosomes, proteins, a functional cell and, then, evolve into higher animals with brains capable of appreciating this whole show.
-This complete story of life – with information (genetic code) lying at the heart of it as an obvious indicator – requires a metaphysical explanation, irrespective of any scientific descriptions (For details, see [4, pp. 31–46 and 174–192]).
+Note that we are not proposing a 'god of the gaps' here, i.e., a god postulated because we cannot explain how DNA or RNA originated, and who would perish as soon as our scientific research will fill this knowledge gap.
+Firstly, the explanation or, rather, description of mechanisms through which DNA came about is one thing and the explanation of the whole show of life is quite another, i.e., the ability of matter to transform into chemical elements, DNA, ribosomes, proteins, a functional cell and, then, evolve into higher animals with brains capable of appreciating this whole show.
+This complete story of life – with information (genetic code) lying at the heart of it as an obvious indicator – requires a metaphysical explanation, irrespective of any scientific descriptions.
+Secondly, this inference is based not on ignorance (gap), but on knowledge of DNA gained through scientific research.
+(For details, see [4, pp. 31–46 and 174–192].)